Luis Robert Player Props: White Sox vs. Brewers

 Luis Robert At The Plate

-- He ranks 46th in batting average, 85th in on base percentage, and sixth in slugging among the qualified batters in MLB play.
+- He ranks 41st in batting average, 83rd in on base percentage, and sixth in slugging among qualifying batters in MLB action.

-- Robert enters this game on a seven-game hitting streak.
-During his last outings, he's hitting .375 with two homers.
+- Robert will look to extend his seven-game hitting streak.
+He's batting .375 with two homers in his last games.

-- In 25.9% of his games this season, he has hit a home run, and 6.6% of his trips to the plate.
+- In 25.9% of his games this season, he has hit a long ball, and 6.6% of his trips to the dish.

-- In 38.4% of his games this season, Robert has driven in at least one run.
-In 15 of those games (13.4%) he recorded two or more RBI, while accounting for three or more of his team's runs in five contests.
+- In 38.4% of his games this season, Robert has had at least one RBI.
+He's picked up more than one in 13.4% and driven in three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.